Timing belts are designed both for applications in diesel and petrol engines, and are fitted both on motorcars and industrial vehicles.

 - Longer service life/mileage

-- HSN: structure characterised by its optimal resistance to high temperature up to 130°C and pulsing loads.
+- HSN: offer superior resistance to high working temperatures (even up to 110°C/230°F) and to pulsating loads.